pculllback/atml3-docs/source/includes/_methods.md

 ### substring(string, index, length)
 ```
 	substring("Hello world", 0, 1)
-		returns the substring "H" from the string "Hello world", which is the substring from index 0 with length 1
+		returns the substring "H" from the string "Hello world",
+		which is the substring from index 0 with length 1.

 	substring("Hello world", 5, 3)
-		returns the substring wor from the string "Hello world", which is the substring from index 5 (the w) with a length of 3 chars.
+		returns the substring "wor" from the string "Hello world",
+		which is the substring from index 5 (the w) with a length of 3 chars.

 	substring("Hello world", 5)
-		returns the substring "world" from the string "Hello world", which is from position 5 to the end (leaving the optional parameter length unset)
+		returns the substring "world" from the string "Hello world",
+		which is from position 5 to the end of the string.
 ```
 This method extracts a substring from a string with a given index and length.

 ### trim(string)
 ```
 	trim("hallo welt")
-		returns the string "hallo welt" (unchanged)
+		returns "hallo welt" (unchanged)

 	trim("  hallo welt")
-		returns the string "hallo welt" (stripped whitespace from the beginning)
+		returns "hallo welt" (stripped whitespace from the beginning)

 	trim("hallo welt   ")
-		returns the string "hallo welt" (stripped whitespace from the end)
+		returns "hallo welt" (stripped whitespace from the end)

 	trim("  hallo welt   ")
-		returns the string "hallo welt" (stripped whitespace from the beginning and the end)
+		returns "hallo welt" (stripped whitespace from the beginning and the end)
 ```
 this method cuts away trailing and preceding whitespaces from a string.

 ### upper(string)
 ```
 	upper("string")
-		returns the string value "STRING"
+		returns "STRING"
 ```
 Converts a string to uppercase.